 Native American and Hispanic cultures are steeped rich in history and diversity.
 However, they are distinctly different by traditions and nations.
 Those differences are often what makes teaching these cultures difficult.
 The following resource list is full of lesson plans and/or activities for teaching these unique cultures:

-Compare Spanish courses at language schools in Argentina (Bariloche, Buenos Aires, Cordoba, Mendoza, Puerto Madryn and Ushuaia), Bolivia (Sucre), Chile (Pichilemu and Santiago), Costa Rica (Flamingo Beach, Heredia, Monteverde, San Jose, Tamarindo Beach and Turrialba), Cuba (Havana and Santiago De Cuba), Ecuador (Manta and Quito), Guatemala (Antigua), Honduras (La Ceiba), Mexico (Cuernavaca, Guadalajara, Guanajuato, Oaxaca, Playa Del Carmen, Puerto Escondido, Puerto Vallarta and Queretaro), Peru (Cuzco and Lima), Uruguay (Montevideo) and Venezuela (Merida).Thousands of Student Reviews of the leading language schools.
+Compare Spanish courses at language schools in Argentina (Bariloche, Buenos Aires, Cordoba, Mendoza, Puerto Madryn and Ushuaia), Bolivia (Sucre), Chile (Pichilemu and Santiago), Costa Rica (Jaco Beach, Puerto Viejo De Talamanca, San Jose, Santo Domingo De Heredia, Tamarindo Beach and Turrialba), Cuba (Havana, Santiago De Cuba and Trinidad), Ecuador (Cuenca, Manta and Quito), Guatemala (Antigua), Honduras (La Ceiba), Mexico (Guadalajara, Guanajuato, Merida, Mexico City, Oaxaca, Playa Del Carmen, Puerto Escondido, Puerto Vallarta and Queretaro), Peru (Cuzco), Uruguay (Montevideo) and Venezuela (Margarita Island).Thousands of Student Reviews of the leading language schools.

 Native American Culture

 It is thought, though still debated, that early Americans came across Eurasia to North America across a land bridge called Beringia, which connected the two continents across what is now the Bering Strait, about 12,000 years ago.
 Early Paleoamerican peoples then split into tribes spreading throughout North America.
 Each tribe has a unique history and oral tradition.
 There are differences in art, music, foods, and symbols, so much so, that it is impossible to list them all.